Nike Air Force 1 High is sufficiently padded, offering protection and support slightly higher than the ankles.

-The Air Force 1 or AF1 is one of Nike’s highly celebrated, best-selling shoe designed by Bruce Kilgore.
-Its popularity remained even beyond three decades after the OG high-cut was dropped in 1982.
+The Air Force 1 or AF1 is one of Nike’s highly celebrated, best-selling shoes designed by Bruce Kilgore.
+Its popularity remained beyond three decades after the OG high-cut dropped in 1982.
 This sneaker that’s made into tons of variations generates an estimated annual revenue of $800 million, with an approximate turnover of $28 billion in its 35th year.
-Needless to say, this shoe that’s named after the official aircraft of the US President is the highest-selling sports shoe of all time.
+This shoe, named after the official aircraft of the US President, is the highest-selling sports shoe of all time.

 The Nike Air Force I was initially designed as a high-top ball shoe that incorporated the proprietary Air cushioning unit in its midsole.
-In fact, AF1 is the first sports shoe that utilized this innovative technology of compressed air.
+AF1 is the first sports shoe that utilized this innovative compressed air technology.
 This air-filled pocket delivers the needed support and responsiveness while on the court.

-Another feature of the AF1 that’s highly noticeable apart from the embedded cushioning system is the lacing ornament found near the forefoot.
-The original silhouette has a nearly oval-shaped lace medallion engraved with the “AF-1” and “82” label in pewter material.
-This piece of shoestring accessory was referred to as a tiny ornament back in the day until Nike footwear designer Damon Clegg called it his Scottish accent, “doobrie” in 1994.
+Another feature of the AF1 that’s highly noticeable apart from the embedded cushioning system is the lacing ornament near the forefoot.
+The original silhouette has a nearly oval-shaped lace medallion engraved with the “AF-1” and “82” labels in pewter material.
+This piece of shoestring accessory was referred to as a tiny ornament back in the day until Nike footwear designer Damon Clegg called it his Scottish accent, “doobrie,” in 1994.
 It was later coined deubre by the brand.

-Nike was successful in marketing the Air Force 1 during that time which was initially sold at $89 by using limited regional releases to build up interest over the shoe and increase its market.
-From the Beaverton headquarters, Nike carved a niche for the AF1 in the East Coast, a densely populated seaboard in the US, by supplying the area with limited pairs.
+Nike successfully marketed the Air Force 1 during that time which was initially sold at $89 by using limited regional releases to build up interest over the shoe and increase its market.
+Nike carved a niche for the AF1 in the East Coast from the Beaverton headquarters, a densely populated seaboard in the US, supplying the area with limited pairs.

-This most recognized silhouette has pervaded sneaker culture for a number of years and continue to be a fashion staple to this day.
-More iterations are expected to be released in the coming years as this Air Force 1 remains to be a much sought blank canvas for collaboration endeavors and a self-promotional platform by its throngs of fan base.
+This most recognized silhouette has pervaded sneaker culture for several years and continues to be a fashion staple to this day.
+More iterations are expected to be released in the coming years as this Air Force 1 remains a much sought blank canvas for collaboration endeavors and a self-promotional platform by its throngs of fan base.

 Supreme x Nike Air Force 1 High

-Nike and Supreme brought heat during the fall/winter season in 2014 when their dynamic partnership dropped a sensational three-sneaker set of the Air Force 1 High, specifically on October 23.
-Branded as the “World Famous,” the Forces arrived in red, black, and white premium leather upper as part of the 20th anniversary of the AF1.
+Nike and Supreme brought the heat during the fall/winter season in 2014 when their dynamic partnership dropped a sensational three-sneaker set of the Air Force 1 High, precisely on October 23.
+Branded as the “World Famous,” the Forces arrived in a red, black, and white premium leather upper as part of the 20th anniversary of the AF1.

 Nike AF 1 High Unlimited Glory Pack

 Nike granted customization for the Air Force 1 High through the NIKEiD.
 In line with the Unlimited Glory pack released on August 5, 2016, sneaker fans had the option to choose their desired color among the Swoosh brand’s metallic offerings of gold, silver, and bronze.
-Shoppers were also given the liberty to incorporate inscriptions, country icons, and UN country codes into these kicks.
+Shoppers were also allowed to incorporate inscriptions, country icons, and UN country codes into these kicks.

 Nike Air Force 1 High “Black Gum”